SEIR-0508/u3_lab_react_axios_foodE/README.md

 ### Requirements

 - A React app connected to either DB using Axios, with useEffect and useState hooks used.
-- A search bar that allows users to search by ingredients
+- A search bar that allows users to search by recipes
 - At least 2 different pages linked through the React Router
 - Professional, Clean, Modern style